 If the applicant replies by arguing convincingly that the "completely contained" requirement is satisfied, the examination will be continued as normal with the missing parts and with the original filing date.

-If the applicant maintains the missing parts and his arguments are not convincing, the examining division will issue a further communication under Art.
-94(3) informing him of the impending re-dating of the application to the date on which the missing parts were received at the EPO.
+If the applicant maintains applicants maintain the missing parts and his their arguments are not convincing, the examining division will issue a further communication under Art.
+94(3) informing him them of the impending re-dating of the application to the date on which the missing parts were received at the EPO.
 This communication gives the applicant a further opportunity to withdraw the subsequently filed missing parts within a time limit of two months (Rule 132(2)) so as to restore the original filing date or to request an appealable decision on the re-dating.
 It indicates the reasons why the "completely contained" requirement is not met, and also deals with any counter-arguments presented by the applicant.

 If the applicant opts to withdraw the subsequently filed missing parts, the re-dating of the application will be deemed not to have been made (see also B‑XI, 2.1).
 The examiner will continue the examination procedure as normal with the original filing date, but without the missing parts (see also F‑III, 10).